Certain guns tend to get used exclusively by either heroes or villains.

 - Then again, it is often overlooked that Han Solo is not a hero — he's a smuggler.
 A smuggler with a bad-tempered partner (known to pull people's arms off if beaten at holo-chess), a highly illegal ship, and who has mastered the art of the subtle draw in order to be able to blow away the amateur bounty hunters that come after him if he screws up a smuggling job (no matter which version you believe, Han was definitely drawing his gun under the table and pointing it at Greedo's crotch for several seconds while Greedo talked).
 This was another clue that Han Solo is NOT a nice guy.

-- Zig-zagged for the generic Rebel soldiers after the first movie - in The Empire Strikes Back the standard blaster rifle was based on the StG-44, a weapon used by Nazi Germany.
-In Return of the Jedi, their rifles were instead based on the AR-15.
+- Zig-zagged for the generic Rebel soldiers after the first movie - in The Empire Strikes Back the A295 blaster rifle the Echo Base troopers used was based on the StG-44, a weapon used by Nazi Germany.
+In Return of the Jedi, their older A280 blasters were instead based on the AR-15.

 - In Avalon, protagonist Ash carries a PPK and SVD, and at one point borrows a broomhandle Mauser.
 Later, she trades her PPK for a dead player's Polish Radom pistol.

 - In The Rocketeer the Police and FBI use .38 Special Revolvers while the Mobsters all carry Colt 1911 .45s.
-At the climax both the FBI and Mobsters use Thompson Machine Guns again the Nazis.
+At the climax both the FBI and Mobsters use Thompson submachine guns again the Nazis.
 However, the Rocketeer himself uses a Mauser C96.

 - Captain America: The First Avenger is set in World War II, and it features American and German soldiers using American and German weaponry.
-Red Skull's Luger is distinctive among the film's many examples of Good Guns, Bad Guns because it is modified to use an infinite supply of divine power as its ammunition.
+Red Skull's Luger is distinctive among the film's many examples of this because it is modified to use an infinite supply of divine power as its ammunition.

 - In the SF/Horror film Lifeforce, the SAS troopers are armed with Steyr AUGs.

-- Though the villains of Heat use all sorts of firearms throughout the film, the big shootout has the more sympathetic Shiherlis and McCauley wielding Colt 733s (AR-15 varient with a 11.5" barrel) while Cheritto, the more stereotypical bad guy, carries a Galil ARM, which is based on a Finnish AK-clone.
+- Though the villains of Heat use all sorts of firearms throughout the film, the big shootout has the more sympathetic Shiherlis and McCauley wielding Colt 733s (AR-15 variant with an 11.5" barrel) while Cheritto, the more stereotypical bad guy, carries a Galil ARM, which is based on a Finnish AK-clone.

 - In The Avengers, good guy Hawkeye carries a Heckler and Koch P30 as his sidearm.
 However he only fires it when he's "evil".
 When he's with the Avengers it lies unused in his holster, and he only uses his bow (which he granted also used when evil as well) or alien weapons he picked up.